-Also, all the generated conanbuildinfo.cmake for each dependencies were installed to the build folder.
+Also, all the generated conanbuildinfo.cmake for each dependencies are installed in the build folder.
 You can inspect them to check that the paths they define for their dependencies, are user folders, not pointing to the local cache.

-As defined in the conanws.yml, a root CMakeLists.txt was generated for us.
+As defined in the conanws.yml, a root CMakeLists.txt is generated for us.
 We can use it to generate the super-project and build it: